 How to Propagate Datura

 Every 2-4 years, perennial grown datura plants may need to be dug up and divided in fall or spring.
 Be sure to wear gloves when handling the plants and cleaning tools.
-Irregular growth, yellowing foliage and lack of blooms can be indicators that a datura plant needs to be divided.
+Irregular growth, yellowing foliage, and lack of blooms can be indicators that a datura plant needs to be divided.

-It is the spine-covered, round seed pods which follow this plant’s blooms that provide us with the easiest method of propagating datura plants.
+It is the spine-covered, round seed pods that follow this plant’s blooms that provide us with the easiest method of propagating datura plants.
 When ripe, these thorny pods turn brown and split open, releasing the seeds.

 Seed pods can be harvested just before they split, or pantyhose can be placed around the seed pod to catch ripe seeds after the pod splits.
 It is important to wear gloves and use safety precautions even when handling the seeds of datura.
 Seeds are then dried out and stored in paper bags or envelopes in a cool, dry location until spring planting.

 Datura plants grow well in any rich, moist, but well-draining soil.
-They produce the most blooms in full sun and can be used in a variety of landscape types such as zen, cottage or pond gardens.
+They produce the most blooms in full sun and can be used in a variety of landscape types such as zen, cottage, or pond gardens.
 When the danger of frost has passed, datura seeds or rooted cuttings can be planted directly in the garden or in containers.